thaixnguyen/KineMagic/README.md

 In the near future, we wish to improve our graphing feature so users have a better visualization of the problem.
 We intend to add a feature which goes through solving equations step by step so users can have a better understand of the problem solving process.
 Lastly, we want to improve KineMagic by having it do 2D kinematics problems for users.

-Run the application
+# Running the application

 Simply download/clone the source code from GitHub link provided and run on Android studio.
-It is required to use a physical Android device as it requires use of the camera - not possible on emulator.